b-rodrigues/korppi/README.md

 ### Asynchronous collaboration
 Because each document incorporates its own history, when your colleagues edit their copies of the file, you can import their patches into your main document, and reconcile all versions of the document back into one, clean document.
-All patch can be either accepted or rejected, but rejected patches aren’t deleted: they’re just not going to be used to create the final, clean document.
+All patches can be either accepted or rejected, but rejected patches aren’t deleted: they’re just not going to be used to create the final, clean document.

 ### Crash-Proof & Conflict-Free
 Korppi is built to be robust.
-It saves your work automatically and uses advanced technology (similar to what Google Docs uses) to merge changes intelligently.
+It saves your work automatically and uses a simple 3-way merge algorithm (similar to what Google Docs uses) to merge changes intelligently.
 You don't have to worry about "conflicted copies" or losing work.

 ### Private & Offline